 ABV is an abbreviation for alcohol by volume.
-This unit is a standard measure of how much of alcohol (ethanol) is contained in a given volume of an alcoholic beverage.
+This unit is a standard measure of how much alcohol (ethanol) is contained in a given volume of an alcoholic beverage.
 It is expressed as a volume percent.
-By definition, this is the number of milliliters (mL) of pure ethanol present in 100 mL of solution at 20 °C (68 °F).
-The ABV standard is commonly used worldwide.
-In some countries, e.g. France, the term alcohol by volume is often replaced by degrees Gay-Lussac (thanks to the French chemist Joseph Louis Gay-Loussac).
-These two scales differ slightly: Gay-Lussac uses the value of 15°C (59 °F) for temperature (instead of 20°C).
+By definition, this is the number of milliliters of pure ethanol present in 100 mL of a solution at 20 °C (68 °F).

 Calculating ABV from specific gravity

 The standard method of estimating ABV is to use the specific gravity.
 Specific gravity is the relative density of a liquid compared with the density of water.
-When fermentation occurs, the specific gravity of a spirit changes.
-You can monitor this change to find the alcohol content of your homebrew.
+When fermentation occurs, the specific gravity of the liquid changes.
+You can monitor this change to find the alcohol content of your home brew.

-The last thing our beer calculator does is finding the exact amount of alcohol in a given volume of alcoholic beverage.
+The last thing our beer calculator does is find the exact amount of alcohol in a given volume of alcoholic beverage.
 For example, you can determine the volume of alcohol in a 500 ml bottle of 4.5% beer.
-If you are interested in finding this value, use this equation:
+If you are interested in determining this value, use this equation:

 Difference between ABV, ABW and proof

-Proof is a different measure of an alcoholic beverage.
-Its origins date back to 16th century England, where liquors were taxed basing on their alcohol content.
-They were tested in the following way: a pellet of gunpowder was soaked in a spirit, and if it could still burn afterwards, the spirit was deemed above proof and taxed higher than ordinary.
+The proof is a different measure of an alcoholic beverage.
+Its origins date back to 16th century England, where liquors were taxed based on their alcohol content.
+They were tested in the following way: a pellet of gunpowder was soaked in a spirit, and if it could still burn afterward, the spirit was deemed above proof and taxed higher than ordinary.

-In 1816, the gunpowder test was replaced with specific gravity test.
-Since then, the main measure of alcohol content was ABV (alcohol by volume) or ABW (alcohol by weight).
+In 1816, the gunpowder test was replaced with a specific gravity test.
+Since then, the main measure of alcohol content has been ABV (alcohol by volume) or ABW (alcohol by weight).
 Still, you can find the equivalent of proof in ABV: